New Zealand Cruises

 Cruises to New Zealand from Australia

-A popular destination from Sydney, Melbourne and Brisbane, a cruise to New Zealand is often combined with Tasmania or the New Caledonia islands, a French overseas territory.
-From Sydney it is possible to explore New Zealand by itself in as little as four days to Auckland, or around New Zealand cruising holidays up to two weeks in duration.
-If you have a month or more and are planning an around Australia cruise, New Zealand can easily be included in the itinerary.
+A popular destination from Sydney, Melbourne and Brisbane; a cruise to New Zealand is often combined with Tasmania or the New Caledonia islands, a French overseas territory.
+From Sydney it is possible to explore New Zealand by itself in as little as four days to Auckland.
+Around New Zealand cruising holidays take up to two weeks in duration.
+If you have a month or more and are planning an around Australia cruise; New Zealand can easily be included in the itinerary.